Ponyboy47/Plex-Monitr/README.md

 <p>default is aac since that is the most commonly supported codec for DirectPlay in Plex</p>

 #### Set whether to scan for foreign audio subtitles and burn them into a video stream:
-`--convert-video-subtitle-scan`
+`--convert-video-subtitle-scan`<br />
-<p>defaults to false<br />
+defaults to false<br />
 NOTE: This is an experimental feature in the transcode_video tool.
 If it screws up, you could end up with the wrong subtitle track burned into your video.
 [See @donmelton's own documentation on this feature](https://github.com/donmelton/video_transcoding#understanding-subtitles) in his transcode_video.
-If you are going to use this, it is HIGHLY RECOMMENDED that you do not use the `--delete-original` flag, just to be safe.</p>
+If you are going to use this, it is HIGHLY RECOMMENDED that you do not use the `--delete-original` flag, just to be safe.<br />

 #### Set the preferred language to use when converting media:
 `--convert-language`